-- Clear and defines goals for the product under test, which helps track the project process much easier.
+- Clear and defined goals for test products, which helps track the project’s process.

-- The confidence in each feature being passed testing, before additional features are added.
+- The confidence in each feature passes testing before adding additional features.

-- Tests to be designed in a meaningful manner.
+- Tests are designed in a meaningful manner.

-- Specifications are much clearer which in turn helps the entire team too.
+- Specifications are clear, which helps the team.

-- It’s a systematic approach that allows uncovering bugs/defects in the product much faster.
+- It’s a systematic approach that quickly resolves bugs and defects in the product.

 Phases of Software Testing Life Cycle (STLC)

 In the first phase, the STLC team understands the requirements 📃 If necessary, the testing teams may also consult with stakeholders to clarify the requirements.
 The requirements may be functional or non-functional and the decision to automate testing is also evaluated at this point.

 - Identify customer needs and types of tests to be performed.